kslong/kred/README.md

 programs are run.

-To get help on the options of the various routines, one should type the program name, with a -h option
+To get help on the options of the various routines, one should type the program name, with a -h option.

+**Several of the programs have a flag -bsub that change the data on which the operate.
+The first discussion of each routine assumes the -bsub flag is NOT invoked so that users can get a clearer idea of the flow.
+The -bsub option will be explained later**

 ## Standard Processing